Tulsa FORTIFIED Roof™

 FORTIFIED Cost Analysis – HUD 2022 A Cost-Benefit Analysis of FORTIFIED Home Designation in Oklahoma by the University of Oklahoma

 Yes.
 The additional building materials, third-party inspections, and labor required to upgrade to a FORTIFIED roof is more expensive than a traditional roof system.
-Pricing depends on available material costs and complexity of the project.
+Pricing depends on available material costs, size if your roof, and complexity of the project.

 Third-party verification by a FORTIFIED Evaluator is required to make certain the upgraded construction materials and installation methods used on your home meet the standards required for a FORTIFIED designation certificate.
 This is a service the homeowner pays for separately from the roofing contractor.
 A list of evaluators can be found at https://fortifiedproviders.com/